amazing-hopper/RNAC/README.md

 # RNAC
 This is an anonymous code and video submission for NeurIPS'23.
-Any watcheres (other than owener "amazing-hopper") are not authors of the paper.
+Any watcheres (other than the owner "amazing-hopper") are not authors of the paper.